11. phaseshifts API

 phaseshifts.phsh.main(argv=None)[source]

-Main command-line interface for phase shift generation.
+Run the command-line interface for phase shift generation.

 Parses user arguments, sets up the workflow, and executes the full Barbieri/Van Hove phase shift calculation sequence.
 Supports options for input files, output formatting, energy range, and intermediate file management.